ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 - **IBM Power S922**
 - **IBM Power E980**
 - **IBM Power E1080**
+- **IBM Power S1022**

 For more details, refer to the specific data sheets and hardware overview table.

 ## Software requirment
 {: #sr}

-- The Orchestrator(KSYS) LPAR requires a minimum of 0.5 core CPU and 4 GB of memory, though larger environments with over 100 VMs may require more resources.
+- The Orchestrator (KSYS) Power Virtual Server instance is deployed with 0.5 cores and 4 GB of memory; however, larger environments with over 100 VMs may require additional resources.
+You can increase this configuration after the initial deployment by modifying the workspace and virtual server properties.

-- The KSYS logical partition must run IBM® AIX® 7.3 with Technology Level 1 Service Pack 1 (7300-01-01), or later.
+- The KSYS logical partition runs IBM® AIX® 7.3 with Technology Level 1 Service Pack 1 (7300-01-01).

-- Each Cloud LPAR in the host must have the following operating systems:
-   - AIX Version 7.3, and later
+Once the configuration is complete, you can add all the supported Power Virtual Server instances as Managed VMs to enable DR

 ## API key
 {: #apikey}